kanhaiyasingh12/Non-AKS-Azure-Estate/QA_ENV/Meeting_Presenter_Notes_Non_AKS_Q.md

 ## 4.2 What I Found

 >  I found that the Service Bus has accumulated over **31,510 dead-lettered messages**.
+> Maurice also addressed this issues on ticket no 24673
 ### Current Backlog

 - Topic `helios-knowledgegraph-events` / Sub `kg-event-processor`: **31,102 dead-lettered messages**